stokpop/memory-check/README.md

 # Stokpop Memory Check

 Read multiple memory histograms from Java and report on possible memory leaks.
+Sponsored by Rabobank.

 # Usage